Anshumaan-Chauhan02/CheMapBERT/README.md

 ## Notes
   * ❗Getting low accuracy after task specific training
       * Maybe too many labels, and relatively less data - combine some labels into 1 category :yellow_circle:
+  * DBPedia -  Will use the SPARQLWrapper library to query DBPedia programmatically without the need to download it to our local system.

 ## Datasets
 ### Domain Specific (Pre-training)